fortran01/auth-concepts-flask-demo/README.md

 - `/form` - Protected by Form-based Authentication with session management
 - `/login` - Login page for form-based authentication
 - `/logout` - Logout endpoint for form-based authentication
+- `/setup-mfa` - Setup Multi-Factor Authentication
+- `/verify-mfa` - Verify MFA code
 - `/api/token` - Get JWT token using Basic Authentication
 - `/api/protected` - Protected endpoint requiring JWT token

 Default credentials:
 - Username: `admin`
 - Password: `secret`

+### Multi-Factor Authentication

+The demo includes a simplified MFA implementation using Time-based One-Time Passwords (TOTP).
+For demonstration purposes, the app includes its own TOTP code generator, but in a real application, you would use an authenticator app like Google Authenticator or Authy.

+To set up MFA:
+1. Log in to the application
+2. Visit the protected page
+3. Click "Setup MFA"
+4. You'll see your secret key and a demo TOTP generator
+5. Enter the current 6-digit code to verify and enable MFA

+Once MFA is enabled:
+1. Login requires both password and current TOTP code
+2. The demo TOTP generator can be used to generate valid codes
+3. Protected pages require MFA verification

+Note: In a production environment, you would:
+- Use QR codes for secret sharing
+- Store MFA secrets securely
+- Implement backup codes
+- Add MFA recovery options

 ### Testing Token Authentication